Child Protection and Safeguarding Policy

 All staff are made be aware of the range of risk factors which increase the likelihood of involvement in serious violence, such as being male, having been frequently absent or permanently excluded from school, having experienced maltreatment and having been involved in offending, such as theft or robbery.

 School leaders and DSLs must be particularly mindful of contextual safeguarding.
+All children can be radicalised.
 Young people’s experiences and relationships beyond the family may mean that they are more or less likely to experience significant harm.
 This is particularly the case for young people who may have access to influences beyond the family, for example, on-line, peer-group, criminal subcultures.
 This influence occurs at a time when they are particularly vulnerable and suggestable to influence.
 Peer relationships are increasingly influential and may undermine familial relationships.

 • Schools must be safe spaces where staff are hyper-vigilant to negative peer influences including those that challenge school and social norms.